 Why Mini-Games Prolong the Life of Big Console Releases

-Game developers are constantly looking for ways to increase interaction and the longevity of their titles, especially in today’s market where depth is as important as ever. ( for example working in ported games )
+Game development companies are constantly looking for ways to increase interaction and the longevity of their titles, especially in today’s market where depth is as important as ever. ( for example working in ported games )

 It’s rarely enough now to simply produce a standalone title with the main story and little else to do in between.
 It used to be fine; the limited processing power of old gen technology meant as much effort went into the main story as possible, often leaving little other than collecting missions to prolong the entertainment.